 Or at least, the only way for some generations.
 The milkman became a job of the past, but today’s markets might change that.
 Local dairies and farms are offering home delivery within their community, and today’s consumers are interested.
 Many businesses offer a variety of goods that are delivered with your choice of milk, like locally produced vegetables, fresh eggs, homemade desserts, and more.
 Today’s service is even more convenient.
 Instead of leaving payment in a milk box and placing an order in person, you can now order and pay online so you can go about your day, allowing you to cancel or change your order as needed.

 The Origin of Milk Delivery Lives On

 Thanks to nostalgia and sustainable living, consumers who participate in today’s delivery programs support local entrepreneurs like dairy farmers, ensuring that money remains in your community.
 The milk received is fresh with as little as 24 hours passing since leaving the udder.
 The glass milk bottles cut for cost keep your milk fresher for longer and can be recycled, helping decrease waste going into landfills.

-Whether you continue to pick up your milk at the store or order home delivery, remember that milk has had an innovative history that we often overlook.
-With changes made for efficiency, safety and convenience, we continue to enjoy milk because of innovations from the men and women who know how much we want it.
+Whether you continue to pick up your milk at the store or order home milk delivery, remember that the history of home milk delivery has had an innovative story that we often overlook.
+With changes made for efficiency, safety, and convenience, we continue to enjoy milk because of innovations from the men and women who know how much we want it.
 Share these milk facts on how dairy continues to deliver.